Phoenix-H22/WhatsApp-Bulk-Sender/README.md

 # WhatsApp-Bulk-Sender
-Use Excel Sheet To Bulk WhatsApp Messages
+Use Excel Sheet To Bulk WhatsApp Messages Using Python & AutoMation